-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-13.1 Harvested produce is handled in a manner such that it is not likely to become contaminated. • Operation has a policy, in compliance with current industry practices or regulatory requirements for that commodity, regarding handling, walking, stepping, or lying on harvested produce, food contact surfaces or packaging materials, or coming in contact with produce that has not been handled in compliance with these standards, or that may otherwise result in contamination.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-12.1 Harvested produce is handled in a manner such that it is not likely to become contaminated. • Operation has a policy, in compliance with current industry practices or regulatory requirements for that commodity, regarding handling, walking, stepping, or lying on harvested produce, food contact surfaces or packaging materials, or coming in contact with produce that has not been handled in compliance with these standards, or that may otherwise result in contamination.
 Auditor reviews policy and produce handling practices for evidence of compliance.
 Operation develops the policy.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.
-F-13.1.a When product is field packed, collection, storage, and distribution points are maintained in a clean and hygienic condition.
+F-12.1.a When product is field packed, collection, storage, and distribution points are maintained in a clean and hygienic condition.
 Areas of collection/storage/distribution points shall be identifiable on farm during harvesting.
 There shall be visual evidence that these areas are kept clean.
 Where there is temporary storage on farm, rodent and other animal control measures shall be present.
 Auditors shall verify through observation that when products are field packed, collection, storage and distribution points are maintained in a clean and hygienic condition.
 Operation will implement practices that during field packing of produce that collection, storage and distribution points are maintained in a clean and hygienic condition.
-F-13.2 Materials that come in contact with the produce shall be clean and in good repair. • Operation has a policy that pallets, produce bins, totes and materials that come in contact with the produce or the containers during handling or storage shall be cleaned and, if practicable, sanitized sufficient so as not to be a source of contamination.
-Auditor observes current practices for compliance with policy.
+F-12.2 Materials that come in contact with the produce shall be clean and in good repair.
+WP R • Operation has written procedures for cleaning and, if practicable, sanitizing of pallets, produce bins, totes and materials that come in contact with the produce during handling or storage so as not to be a source of contamination.
+Procedures require that cleaning and sanitizing be documented.
+Auditor reviews SOP, cleaning logs and records, interviews responsible individuals for knowledge of the SOP and observes containers, employees and records for evidence of compliance.
 Operation develops the policy.
 Retraining is performed and documented.
 Affected materials are evaluated for potential contamination and disposition.

-F-13: Post-Harvest Handling and Storage (Field Prior to Storage or Packinghouse)
+F-12: Post-Harvest Handling and Storage (Field Prior to Storage or Packinghouse)

-F-14: Equipment Sanitation and Maintenance
+F-13: Equipment Sanitation and Maintenance

-Req. # Requirement DOC MAN Procedure Verification Corrective Action F-14.1 The Operation shall have a policy, written procedures, and a checklist to verify cleanliness and functionality of shipping units (e.g., trailer).
+Req. # Requirement DOC MAN Procedure Verification Corrective Action F-13.1 The operation shall have a policy, written procedures, and a checklist to verify cleanliness and functionality of shipping units (e.g., trailer).
 WP, R • Shipping units shall be clean, functional and free of objectionable odors before loading, in compliance with current industry practices or regulatory requirements for that commodity.
 Refrigeration units, if used, must be in working order.
 Auditor reviews cleaning and inspection procedures and inspects produce transport vehicles for cleanliness.
 Operation develops the policy.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.
-F-14.2 Loading/unloading procedures and equipment shall minimize damage to and prevent contamination of produce.
-Personnel responsible for the loading and unloading of produce shall take steps to minimize the potential of physical damage to produce, which can introduce and/or promote the growth of pathogens.
+F-13.2 Loading/unloading procedures and equipment shall minimize damage to and prevent contamination of produce.
+Employees and workers responsible for the loading and unloading of produce shall take steps to minimize the potential of physical damage to produce, which can introduce and/or promote the growth of pathogens.
 Loading/unloading equipment shall be clean and well maintained and of suitable type to avoid contamination of the produce.
 Auditor observes loading/unloading procedures for evidence of practices that result in excessive damage to produce.
 Auditor observes loading/unloading equipment for suitability and condition.
 Operation revises procedures.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.
 POST-HARVEST OPERATIONS (P)